History of HCF

 2011 – First major grant and a 15 year lease

-Horton Community Farm is registered as a Company Limited by Guarantee, and successfully applies for a £76,000 ‘Local Food’ Lottery grant triggering the council to allow us to sign the 15 year lease that has already been drawn up.
+Horton Community Farm is registered as a Company Limited by Guarantee, and successfully applies for a £76,000 ‘Local Food’ Lottery grant which triggers the council to allow us to sign a 15 year lease.
 Polytunnels, a compost toilet and another cabin are installed, and 4 staff are employed.
 A further £10,000 comes from the Royal Horticulture Society.

 2014 – Green therapy